Revelation (Third Day album): Singles

 Four singles were released from Revelation.
-The lead single, "Call My Name", topped the Billboard Hot Christian Songs for thirteen weeks and the Hot Christian AC chart for eleven weeks.
-It also topped the Radio & Records Christian AC Indicator and Christian AC Monitored charts for eleven weeks, and the Radio & Records Christian CHR chart for six weeks.
-"Call My Name" ranked second on the 2008 year-end Hot Christian Songs chart and third on the 2008 year-end Hot Christian AC chart as well at twenty-seventh on the decade-end Hot Christian Songs chart and thirty-sixth on the decade-end Hot Christian AC chart.
+The lead single, "Call My Name", topped the Billboard Hot Christian Songs for 13 weeks and the Hot Christian AC chart for 11 weeks.
+It also topped the Radio & Records Christian AC Indicator and Christian AC Monitored charts for 11 weeks, and the Radio & Records Christian CHR chart for six weeks.
+"Call My Name" ranked second on the 2008 year-end Hot Christian Songs chart and third on the 2008 year-end Hot Christian AC chart as well at 27th on the decade-end Hot Christian Songs chart and 36th on the decade-end Hot Christian AC chart.

 The second single, the title track "Revelation", peaked at No. 3 on the Hot Christian Songs chart and at No. 1 on the Hot Christian AC chart; it became Third Day's eighth chart-topper on the latter, tying the record held by MercyMe.
 It spent a total of six weeks atop that chart, and also peaked atop the Radio & Records Christian AC Monitored chart.
-"Revelation" ranked fourteenth on the 2009 year-end Hot Christian Songs chart and seventh on the 2009 year-end Hot Christian AC chart, as well as thirty-second on the decade-end Hot Christian AC chart.
+"Revelation" ranked 14th on the 2009 year-end Hot Christian Songs chart and seventh on the 2009 year-end Hot Christian AC chart, as well as 32nd on the decade-end Hot Christian AC chart.
 Released concurrently with "Revelation", "Run to You" was released to Christian CHR radio on September 16, 2008.
-It peaked at number eight on the Radio & Records Christian CHR chart and at number thirty on the Billboard Hot Christian Songs chart.
+It peaked at number eight on the Radio & Records Christian CHR chart and at number 30 on the Billboard Hot Christian Songs chart.

 The fourth and final single from the album, "Born Again", peaked at No. 3 on the Hot Christian Songs chart and at No. 4 on the Hot Christian AC chart.
 It peaked atop the Billboard Christian AC Indicator chart, the band's third No. 1 single from Revelation and 27th overall, and at No. 10 on the Billboard Christian CHR chart.
-"Born Again" ranked ninth on the 2009 year-end Hot Christian Songs chart and fourteenth on the 2009 year-end Hot Christian AC chart.
+"Born Again" ranked ninth on the 2009 year-end Hot Christian Songs chart and 14th on the 2009 year-end Hot Christian AC chart.